Coronavirus (COVID-19) Updates

-Weights and measures inspectors protect the consumer and help maintain an equitable market place.
+Weights and measures inspectors protect the consumer and help maintain a fair market place.
 At retail food establishments we inspect:

-Scales: The City of Madison requires all new device installations to be legal for trade and National Type Evaluation Program (NTEP) approved.
-The device must have a certificate of conformance (COC) to be used for retail trade, and must be licensed with the City of Madison.
-We test and approve for use any scales used to buy or sell products to consumers in accordance with national requirements and state laws.
-Devices used for customer-only estimating do not need COCs.,
+All new devices must be legal for trade.
+Devices must also be National Type Evaluation Program (NTEP) approved.
+To use a device for retail, it must have a certificate of conformance (COC).
+It must also be licensed with the City of Madison.
+We test and approve for use any scales used to buy or sell products to consumers.
+Inspectors follow national requirements and state laws.
+Devices used for customer-only estimating do not need COCs.

 - See Chapter 22, City of Madison Ordinance and